Ugenteraan/ResNet-50-CBAM-PyTorch/README.md

  ```
  python visualize.py --data_folder [FOLDER NAME]
  ```
- Additionally, if the model is trained on CBAM architecture, then add `--use_cbam` at the end of the above command.
+ Additionally, if the model was trained on CBAM architecture, then add `--use_cbam` at the end of the command above.

 ## Performance